Thorlabs Inc.

 • Compact Platform with Five Axes of Adjustment

-• Adapter Bracket Mounts Modulator to the Platform or any FiberBench Over 70 mm Long
+• Adapter Bracket Mounts Modulator to the Platform or Any FiberBench Over 70 mm Long

 • Mounting Screws Included with All Mounting Adapters